14 Healthy Ways To Sweeten Your Coffee

 While some of us love the full-bodied, rich bitterness of a cup of black coffee, most people like to dress up their favorite brew.
-Whether it’s a splash of heavy cream or a few cubes of sugar, there’s no denying that coffee works tastes great with something added to it.
+Whether it’s a splash of heavy cream or a few cubes of sugar, there’s no denying that coffee works taste great with something added to it.
 But when you’re downing 3 or 4 cups a day, the added sweets pile up.
-For health conscious coffee drinkers, you’ll want to learn some of the healthy ways to sweeten your coffee.
+For health-conscious coffee drinkers, you’ll want to learn some of the healthy ways to sweeten your coffee.

 At home, most people sweeten their coffee with a pre-sweetened coffee creamer.
 When you go out to your local coffee shop, you’re probably getting some sort of industrialized syrup.
 Places like Starbucks pack as much sugar as they can into each cup, while local coffee houses put in a pretty hefty load of syrup.

 Some more traditional coffee shops only offer sugar cubes, and some places don’t have any sweetener at all.
 At home, cane sugar and sweetened non-dairy drinks are also pretty commonplace.
 You can really sweeten coffee with anything.
 It’s such a versatile beverage that it can compliment a variety of flavor profiles.
 But lately, people have been coming up with creative solutions to avoid sugar and syrup completely.

 Why Ditch The Sugar